Skip to content

 Contract Status

 This page is the human-readable public-preview contract for clients, docs, and smoke tests. llmwiki-serve owns the machine-readable contract for its HTTP surface at docs/openapi.json in the server repository.
 In local sibling checkouts, read ../llmwiki-serve/docs/openapi.json; the public repository path is https://github.com/knowledge-bridge-labs/llmwiki-serve/blob/main/docs/openapi.json.
+That server-repository OpenAPI artifact is the current source contract; Release Status & Compatibility tracks package-manager baselines separately.

 The OpenAPI artifact is generated from the implemented FastAPI routes and data models by scripts/export_openapi.py, then checked by the server release smoke so route/schema drift fails in the owning repository.
 This docs hub links and summarizes that artifact; it does not vendor a separate copy.